For Middle & High School | 50 Minutes | Up to 30 Students* | $125 Per Workshop**

 – Holli Duke, Guidance Counselor, Brooklawn School (Louisville, KY)

-*We can accommodate up to 30 students per session.
-However, we’ve found that particularly with at-risk youth, a smaller group size of 15-20 students can be more effective, because there’s often less negative peer pressure and more opportunities for the students to connect with each other.
-With that said, we leave the number of students to your discretion (so long as the total does not exceed 30).
+*We can accommodate up to 30 students per session in a treatment setting (like a hospital or group home), because the staff-to-student ratios are very low.
+However, we’ve found that in regular education settings, when there are only one or two staff members available to supervise all of the students, a smaller group size of 10-15 students is more effective.
+There’s less negative peer pressure and more opportunities for the students to connect with each other.
 We strongly recommend that you send the same students to each workshop.
 Real Life Drama is most effective when students experience all eight sessions.

 **$125 is the cost for a single workshop.
 If you schedule all eight workshops at the same school during the same academic year, you’ll receive a $25 discount on each session (a total of $800 for the 8-session program).
 Prices are subject to change.
 A travel charge applies for destinations outside of a 20-mile radius from our office near downtown Louisville.